Al Hawadeth: History and profile

 Al Hawadeth was launched in Beirut in 1911.
 The founder was Latfallah Khyat who was also the publisher of the magazine.
 Salim Lawzi acquired it in 1955 and was its editor-in-chief until his assassination in 1980.
 It was published on a weekly basis.
 Al Hawadeth was temporarily stopped publication shortly after the start of unrest in Lebanon in 1958 when Lawzi left Lebanon for Syria.
 Following his return to Lebanon the magazine was restarted.
 On 30 September 1961 the offices of the magazine were attacked with the sticks of dynamite which caused slight damages.

-It was again temporarily suspended in 1977 when its offices was attacked and Lawzi settled in the United Kingdom.
+Al Hawadeth was suspended by the Ministry of Information for five days on 27 June 1962 due to the publication of an article which allegedly defamed the Syrian President Nazim al-Qudsi.
+The magazine was again temporarily suspended on 14 July 1977 for one week when its Beirut office was attacked, and following this incident Lawzi settled in the United Kingdom.
 Al Hawadeth continued its publication in London for a while.
 There an English edition of the magazine was started with the title of Events.
 The magazine had a pro-Saudi political stance during the ownership of Salim Lawzi.

 Later Al Hawadeth was relocated in Beirut and owned and edited by the leading Lebanese journalist Melhem Karam until 2010.
 He died from a heart attack on 23 May 2010.
 Under his ownership its publisher was Dar Alf Leila Wa Leila which also published Al Bayrak, La Revue du Liban and Monday Morning.
 Al Hawadeth ceased publication in 2014.